Los Angeles Almanac Logo

 Are Palm Trees Native to Los Angeles?

 Palm-Lined Street in Beverly Hills.
-Photo by Carol M. Highsmith, courtesy Library of Congress
+Photo by Carol M. Highsmith via Library of Congress

 Source: Los Angeles A to Z by Leonard & Dale Pitt.

-Oldest palm tree in Los Angeles, now at Figueroa Boulevard entrance to Exposition Park (view facing Figueroa).
+Oldest palm tree at Figueroa Boulevard entrance to Exposition Park (view facing Figueroa).
 Los Angeles Almanac Photo.

 Plaque at foot of oldest palm tree in Los Angeles.
 Los Angeles Almanac Photo.

-Same palm tree, circa 1890, when planted in front of former Southern Pacific RR Arcade Depot on Alameda Boulevard.
-Photo by Charles C. Pierce, courtesy USC Library
+Same palm tree, circa 1890, when planted in front of the former Southern Pacific Railroad Arcade Depot, located between Central and Alameda at Sixth Street (526 Central Avenue).
+Photo by Charles C. Pierce from the California Historical Society Collection at USC Library.